meteryam/repoloop/README.md

 For Red Hat repositories, labels are pulled from the repository set information.
 For non-Red Hat repositories, labels are pulled from the repository information.
 This maintains consistency with what yum expects.

+The pre6.4_repoloop.sh script is run the same way and accomplishes the same goals, but is designed to work on Satellite 6.2 and 6.3 systems.

 The repoloop.sh script has been run without errors on these versions of Satellite: